-With Popcaan's staging of his (hopefully) inaugural Unruly Fest that concluded with him being signed to OVO, a recent overwhelmingly impressive homecoming show by reggae superstar Buju Banton, and the infectious sounds of newcomer Koffee sweeping airwaves across the globe, the land of wood and water is continuing to be the home to some of the most exciting music and sounds.
+With Popcaan's staging of his (hopefully) inaugural Unruly Fest that concluded with him being signed to OVO, a recent overwhelmingly impressive homecoming show by reggae superstar Buju Banton, and the infectious sounds of newcomer Koffee sweeping airwaves across the globe, the land of wood and water continues to be the home of some of the most exciting music around.
 The good thing is that Jamaica has never been short of talent.
 The island's emerging crop of artists are making an assortment of addictive dancehall, soul-baring reggae or disregarding completely what people expect them to make by fusing genres together to produce genre-bending, boundaryless records.

 If you haven't been keeping up to di times with who they are, take a page out of Bob Marley's songbook and, "don't worry".
-Here's a roundup of 10 of the next artists who are leading the pack, some even having a strong possibility to buss weh!
+Here are ten of the next artists leading the pack.